gnowoel/talktive/README.md

 No one but the participants can see your conversations.
 Expired rooms are not publicly accessible, and all records will eventually be deleted.

+## Firebase project

+Create a new Firebase project and and upgrade to the Blaze plan (in order to use Functions).

+Enable the following services:

+* Authentication (Anonymous)
+* Realtime Database
+* Functions

+For Realtime Database, update the Security Rules with the content of `database.rules.json`.

 ## Local setup

-Before starting, create a new Firebase project and enable Anonymous Authentication.
-Other services like Realtime Database and Functions will be enabled in the following steps.

 Clone the repo: